Jean-Chrysostôme Calès: In the Camp of Boulogne (1804)

-Campaigns of Prussia (1806) and of Poland (1807)
+Campaigns of Prussia (1806) and Poland (1807)

-Batatalion Commander Calès was finally sent to combat in October 1806 and fought during the campaigns of Prussia (1806) and Poland (1807).
-He did not however participate neither to the famous battle of Jena, nor to that of Auerstedt (both conducted in parallel on 14 October 1806, and where the Prussian army was literally swept by the French troops), because the Division Leval, which included his 4th regiment, could not arrive on time at Jena.
+Battalion Commander Calès was finally sent to combat in October 1806 and fought during the campaigns of Prussia (1806) and Poland (1807).
+He did not, however, participate neither to the famous battle of Jena, nor to that of Auerstedt (both conducted in parallel on 14 October 1806 and where the Prussian army was swept by the French troops), because the Division Leval, which included his 4th regiment, could not arrive on time at Jena.
 He distinguished himself however at the fight of Bergfried (3 February 1807), a prelude to the battle of Eylau:

 Colonel Boyeldieu, wounded by a shot on the left buttock in the course of the affair, continued to command the 4th regiment until nightfall; however, the next day, he was obliged to leave its direction to Commander Calès, who commended it «with bravery» at the famous battle of Eylau (7-8 February 1807).
 The arrival of his regiment (within Division Leval) proved decisive and forced the Russians to withdraw from the first day of the battle.

 Battalion Commander Calès was consequently promoted Colonel on 14 February 1807, the day following Colonel Boyeldieu's return, and took over command of the 96th Infantry Regiment (the historic Régiment de Nassau, in which celebrated French poet Guillaume Apollinaire will fight a century later, in 1915 during WWI, as a sous-lieutenant).
 Calès then served in the famed I Corps commended by Marchal Victor, and was commanding three battalions and about 4,000 soldiers in this 96th Infantry Regiment.

 Colonel Calès notably commanded the 96th Regiment at the famous battle of Friedland on 14 June 1807, where the French army commanded by Napoleon obtained a spectacular victory over the Russian army led by Count Levin August von Bennigsen.
-This decisive victory marked, by the signature of the treaties of Tilsit (7 and 9 July 1807) by Emperor Napoleon I and Tzar Alexander I, the end of the war of the Fourth Coalition and the beginning of a short period of peace in Europe.
+This decisive victory was marked, by the signature of the treaties of Tilsit (7 and 9 July 1807) by Emperor Napoleon I and Tzar Alexander I, the end of the war of the Fourth Coalition and the beginning of a short period of peace in Europe.

 Colonel Calès was made Officer of the Legion of Honor (Officier de la Légion d'Honneur) on the following 11 July (1807).